 People want to achieve goals, become fitter, richer, slimmer, and learn new skills, but many give up at the first challenge.
 This is why gym memberships are used only once, and second-hand shops are full of almost new musical instruments, keep-fit equipment, and a range of other goods that could yield highly satisfying results if only the user had learnt perseverance, tenacity, and resilience.

-Taekwondo training is a succession of challenges that stretch the student and teaches them to face challenges and develop the skills to overcome them.
+Taekwondo training is a succession of challenges that stretch men women and kids physically and mentally and teaches them to face challenges and develop the skills to overcome them.
 Whether it’s learning a new technique or mastering a range of techniques for the next coloured belt on the path to the coveted black belt, the student, adult or child, learns to relish the challenge, solve the problem, and enjoy the personal growth success brings.
 During this process qualities such as perseverance, tenacity, and resilience are discovered and strengthened.

 The student learns that from failure comes self-development.
 They gain insights into their weaknesses, strengths, and thought processes.
 Limitations are experienced and pushed through leading to an expansion of capabilities.

 Challenges in life outside of Taekwondo training are met and overcome in the same way.
-Problems at work, examinations in education, and difficult relationships, are no longer avoided or feared, they are faced with confidence, solutions are found, and the student becomes a stronger person for the experience.
+Problems at work for men and women, examinations in education for kids and difficult relationships, are no longer avoided or feared, they are faced with confidence, solutions are found, and the student becomes a stronger person for the experience.

 Imagine all the times perseverance, tenacity, and resilience would have helped you in the past, and how it can benefit you in the future.
 When those qualities become part of your personality and you live with an “ I Can Do This” mindset, and a new future opens up.